Button to scroll to the top of the page.

 Application Deadline (Fall admission ONLY): December 1st

 Official TOEFL scores: International students whose native language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Please arrange to have your official scores sent to GIAC by ETS.
+Please arrange to have your official scores sent to OGA by ETS.
 The Institution code for the University of Texas at Austin for TOEFL score reports is 6882.
 No department code is necessary.
 Only test scores mailed directly from the testing agency are considered official.
 If you hold a bachelor's degree from a U.S. institution or from an institution in another English-only speaking country, you will receive a waiver of the TOEFL.
-For more information on language requirements, please visit the GIAC website.
+For more information on language requirements, please visit the OGA website.

 Application Status: You may check the status of your application for receipt of materials and admissions decisions at your MyStatus website.
-Please allow at least two to four weeks after anticipated receipt by GIAC for your materials to appear as “received” at this site.
+Please allow at least two to four weeks after anticipated receipt by OGA for your materials to appear as “received” at this site.

 Students Denied Admission: Admissions to graduate programs at UT Austin are overseen by the Admissions Committee within the individual programs.
 These committees are composed of experienced faculty members who are best-suited to determine the individuals who best meet program standards.
 Unfortunately, when there are more qualified applicants than can adequately be instructed by the faculty or accommodated in the facilities, the Admissions Committee for the proposed area may deny admission to many applicants.
 Admissions recommendations to the graduate dean are final; there is no appeal.
-Please visit the UT Graduate & International Admissions webpage for further information.
+Please visit the Office of Graduate Admissions webpage for further information.

 For more information about your application, you may contact the program to which you applied.
 Please note, however, that programs operate at a volume that does not always allow them to provide feedback on individual applications or admissions decisions.